 Inside-Out course offerings: Wilfrid Laurier hosts its own Inside-Out program, with courses in both the Faculty of Social Work and the Faculty of Arts.
 Our central partner in this work is the Grand Valley Institution for Women.
 Beyond WLU, courses are also currently offered through the University of Toronto Mississauga and Kwantlen Polytechnic University in Vancouver, British Columbia.
 More universities around Canada are now developing course offerings in both correctional and community settings: stay tuned.

-Instructor Trainings: Inside-Out Canada offers an annual, weeklong Instructor Training for faculty and other educators across the disciplines and across Canada who are interested in learning the Inside-Out pedagogy and offering Inside-Out courses in their own community.
+Instructor Trainings: Inside-Out Canada offers an annual, five day long, Instructor Training for faculty and other educators across the disciplines and across Canada who are interested in learning the Inside-Out pedagogy and offering Inside-Out courses in their own community.

-Support, Coordination and Network-Building: We offer ongoing support to the network of people who are launching Inside-Out-inspired programming in Canada, whether they are holding courses in prison, jails, or community venues beyond the correctional.
-We facilitate information- and innovation-sharing amongst people engaged in this work.
+Support and Network-Building: We offer ongoing support to the network of people who are launching Inside-Out-inspired programming in Canada, whether they are holding courses in prison, jails, or community venues beyond the correctional.
+We facilitate networking, information- and innovation-sharing amongst people engaged in this work.

 Alumni Engagement: We coordinate a Canadian alumni network, for former Inside-Out students inside and outside of prison who want to continue their work beyond the semesterís end.
 Be in touch with your ideas!